-This Summer I vow not to be disappointed with my productivity when August arrives.
+This Summer I vow to not be disappointed with my productivity when August arrives.
 Even before I had kids I remember summers as a faculty member being bittersweet.
 I usually started the summer with huge expectations, including a list of unrealistic writing goals and projects that I needed to do because I had put them off during the academic year.
-I was overly optimistic about what I could do, only to realize that summer was pretty short, I was exhausted after the Spring semester, and there was no way any human could accomplish all the goals I had laid out for myself.
-Inevitably the summer would fly by and before I knew it I’d have to start working on my syllabi for Fall, slightly dejected.
+I was overly optimistic about what I could do, only to realize that summer was pretty short, I was initially exhausted after the Spring semester, and there was no way any human could accomplish all the goals I had laid out for myself.
+Inevitably the summer would fly by and before I knew it I’d have to start working on my syllabi for Fall, feeling more than slightly dejected.

 How can we more realistically enter summer, with delight and clarity about what we want and can do as faculty mamas?
 How can we better define and prioritize our goals in all aspects of our lives, and experience the satisfaction of making progress towards them?